-Climate Adaptation protects people and places by making them less vulnerable to the impacts of climate change.
+Climate Adaptation refers to actions which prepare for the impacts of climate change

-1.6 How the Plan was developed
+1.6 How the Plan was Developed

-The Draft Plan was developed in a collaborative and systematic way, in accordance with the "Local Authority Climate Action Plan guidelines" produced by the Department of Environment Climate and Communications and the Climate Action Regional Offices (DECC, 2023).
+The Plan was developed in a collaborative and systematic way, in accordance with the "Local Authority Climate Action Plan guidelines" produced by the Department of Environment Climate and Communications and the Climate Action Regional Offices (DECC, 2023).

 There was comprehensive participation and input from across the Council, and from the general public and other key stakeholders.
 Below is a summary of the key steps undertaken in the preparation of the Plan.